This post may contain affiliate links. Read my whole disclosure here.

 4. Praise the effort and not the result

-There are several pieces of research that show that praising and rewarding children’s results does more harm than good.
+Several pieces of research show that praising and rewarding children’s results does more harm than good.
 It can affect their internal motivation and also make them more afraid of challenges and mistakes.

 Focusing on the effort instead of the result is far more beneficial!